-My research interests focus on intentional joint action coordination: I investigate the cognitive mechanisms underlying seemingly easy everyday behaviors such as moving a couch with someone else, shaking hands or clapping together after a concert.
+Our research focuses on intentional joint action: We investigate the cognitive mechanisms underlying seemingly easy everyday behaviors such as moving a couch with someone else, shaking hands or clapping together after a concert.
 This interest extends into domains like musical ensemble coordination, team sports, action understanding, human-robot interaction and sense of agency.
-More recently, my focus has become studying links between action coordination and (non-verbal) communication and, since joining a Carlsberg-funded project at the intersection of arts and science, the transfer of research from the lab into museum contexts.
+More recently, a focus has become studying links between action coordination and (non-verbal) communication and, since joining a Carlsberg-funded project at the intersection of arts and science, the transfer of research from the lab into museum contexts.

 +++ News +++